Low Cost Autonomous Attack System

 The Low Cost Autonomous Attack System (LOCAAS) was a loitering attack munition developed for the United States Air Force (USAF).
 In 1998 the USAF and U.S. Army Lockheed Martin began to examine the feasibility of a small, affordable cruise missile weapon for use against armoured and unarmoured vehicles, materiel and personnel, and if so develop a demonstration program.
 The program cost approximately $150,000,000; the cost per unit was calculated to be $30,000 based on a production of 12,000 units before cancellation.

 After being launched from a weapon platform, it is guided by GPS/INS to the target general area, where it can loiter.
 A laser radar (LIDAR or LADAR) illuminates the targets, determines their range, and matches their 3-D geometry with pre-loaded signatures.
 The LOCAAS system then selects the highest priority target and selects the warhead's mode for the best effect.

-It was part of the Small Bomb System (SBS) program.
-The LOCAAS has been cancelled.